 All things considered, the physical analysis of the pages suggest that they likely represent the work of six canvassers.
 By extrapolation—for the purpose of identifying family and community ties—we might regroup these 327 individuals into six clusters:

-The Addendum to this QuickLesson reorganizes Carter’s list to present the names within each reconstructed community or cluster.
+The Addendum to this QuickLesson transcribes the names in their original order, showing each name within its community cluster.

 The Bottom Line

 As researchers, we often are too trusting—especially when transcriptions are “officially” prepared (as in this case) or when they carry the imprimatur of an academic project (for example, any of the edited and published papers of early American presidents).
 We acknowledge the expertise of the project editors.
 We assume they have followed sound editing and transcribing principles.

 The identity of this petition’s editor as the scholar who formulated standard principles for modern archival projects certainly gives us cause to trust the manner in which this petition has been presented.
 Is that trust warranted?
 Or has this QuickLesson reinforced for you the value of obtaining image copies of original documents for critical analysis rather than basing conclusions upon second– or third-generation derivatives?

 1. As examples of valuable online databases that feature petitions:

 - “Online Records Index,” South Carolina Department of Archives and History (http://www.archivesindex.sc.gov/onlinearchives/search.aspx).